e-c-k-e-r/vall-e/README.md

 I've tested this repo under Python versions `3.10.9`, `3.11.3`, and `3.12.3`.

-## Try Me

-To quickly try it out, you can run `python -m vall_e.models.ar_nar --yaml="./data/config.yaml"`.

-A small trainer will overfit a provided utterance to ensure a model configuration works.

 ## Pre-Trained Model

+> [!NOTE]
-> **Note** Pre-Trained weights aren't up to par until I finally nail the best training methodologies and model code.
-Gomen.
+> Pre-Trained weights aren't up to par as a pure zero-shot model at the moment, but are fine for finetuning / LoRAs.

 My pre-trained weights can be acquired from [here](https://huggingface.co/ecker/vall-e).